A Study of Three-Dimensional Paracontact $(\kappa ,\mu ,\nu) $-SPACES: I ntroduction

 Let $T_{1}M$ denote the unit tangent sphere bundle over $M$, and again by $ g^{S}$ the metric induced on $T_{1}M$ by the Sasaki metric of $TM.$ Then, it is shown that in \cite{ACP}, the map on $V:(M,g)\rightarrow (T_{1}M,g^{s})$ is harmonic if $V$ is a harmonic vector field and the additonial condition

 is satisfied.
 G. Calvaruso \cite{calvaruso1} also investigated harmonicity properties for left-invariant vector fields on three-dimensional Lorentzian Lie groups, obtaining several classification results and new examples of critical points of energy functionals.
 In \cite{calvaruso2}, he studied harmonicity properties of vector fields on four-dimensional pseudo-Riemannian generalized symmetric spaces.
 Moreover, he gave a complete classification of three-dimensional homogeneous paracontact metric manifolds in \cite{calvar}.
+Recently, G.Calvaruso and D.Perrone \cite{CAPERR} proved that all three-dimensional homogeneous paracontact metric manifolds are \emph{H}\textit{-paracontact}, that is, paracontact metric manifolds whose characteristic vector field $\xi $ is harmonic.

 In this paper, we study harmonicity of the characteristic vector field of three-dimensional paracontact metric manifolds and give a characterization of $(\tilde{\kappa},\tilde{\mu},\tilde{\nu})$\textit{-}manifolds\textit{. }